A Coffee in Berlin: Plot

 Matze and Niko arrive late at the Tacheles for the play that Julika is in.
-They squeeze into their seats and sit through a confusing avant garde dance theater play in which Julika mimes eating her own body followed by vomiting.
+They sit through a confusing avant garde play in which Julika mimes eating her own body followed by vomiting.
 Matze laughs.
-At the cast party Julika introduces them to the writer/director who is furious at Matze for laughing through the play.
-Matze said he thought it was a comedy.
-Niko leaves the argument to get a breath of fresh air in the street and to smoke, where he is joined by Julika.
-Three drunk men harass Julika, who talks back, until Niko is punched in the nose.
+At the cast party Julika introduces them to the writer/director who gets in an argument with Matze for laughing through the play.
+Niko leaves the argument to smoke, where he is joined by Julika.
+Three drunk men harass Julika and punch Niko in the nose.
 Julika nurses him back in the dressing room.
-A closeness develops between the two after both state how the other has changed.
-Julika says how he changed from being confident and self-assured.
-They start kissing and begin to engage in sex, when all of a sudden Julika insists he say, "I want to fuck the fat little Julika."
-Niko becomes uncomfortable, the embracing stops, and Julika is furious that he stopped, suggesting he still thinks she is too fat.
-When he tries to explain that he feels awkward about the situation, she yells "Everybody wants to fuck me" and kicks him out.
+They start kissing, when all of a sudden Julika insists he say, "I want to fuck the fat little Julika;" the embracing stops.
+Julika is furious that he stopped, suggesting he still thinks she is too fat.
+When he tries to explain that he feels awkward about the situation, she kicks him out.

 Niko goes to a bar and orders coffee, but the coffee machine has already been cleaned for the evening.
-He orders a vodka and beer.
 An elderly drunk man takes a seat beside him, talking constantly, even though Niko asks him to leave him alone.
-But the man orders a drink for Niko, wishes him "salute" and Niko tolerates him.
-The man insists he can't understand what people are saying.
-Niko says it is German.
-The man laughs saying he went away for 60 years.
-Niko asks where.
-The man says, "Away."
-He talks about how everything had changed, the very bar they sit in, and the neighborhood.
+He talks about how everything had changed in the past 60 years, the very bar they sit in, and the neighborhood.
 As a small child he was trained to salute Hitler and he witnessed his father smashing the windows of the store that is now a bar.
-He said he cried because the glass chips meant he could no longer ride his bike there.
 The man leaves the bar, only to collapse on the sidewalk.
-Niko accompanies him in the ambulance to the hospital, where the man eventually dies the next morning.
-The nurse tells him he had no relatives, and his first name was Friederich.
+Niko accompanies him in the ambulance to the hospital, where the coffee machine is out of stock.
+The man eventually dies the next morning.